-The population of the Division aged 18 years and over is estimated to have marginally more people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia as a whole.
+The population of the Division aged 18 years and over is estimated to have relatively more people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia.
 The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is also above the national average.